aukraine/geolocation_api/README.md

 >   - ![coverage.png](docs%2Fcoverage.png)

 **10. Deployment:**
-> - built API application inside of docker container and use `Docker Compose` tool manage it with DB in separate one.
+> - built API application inside of docker container.
+> - used `Docker Compose` tool to manage API container with DB in separate one.
+> - created one common `db:rebuild` rake task for ability to create and migrate DB on the begging of set upping API on current environment or reseed DB any time in easy way.

 **11. Future Improvements:**
 > - **Logging**: Implement logging to track API requests and responses for debugging purposes.